 Concurrently with the Fund's commencement of operations, the Fund will acquire all of the assets and liabilities of the Predecessor Mutual Fund, in a tax-free reorganization (the "Reorganization").
 In connection with the Reorganization, shares of the Predecessor Mutual Fund will be exchanged for shares of the Fund.
 The Predecessor Mutual Fund had an investment objective and investment strategies that were, substantially similar as those of the Fund.
-The Fund's performance for periods prior to May 30, 2025 is that of the Predecessor Mutual Fund's Class A Shares.
+The Fund's performance for periods prior to July 14, 2025 is that of the Predecessor Mutual Fund's Class A Shares.

 The bar chart and table below provide some indication of the risks of investing in the Fund.
 The Fund is adopting the performance of the Predecessor Mutual Fund as the result of the Reorganization.
 The bar chart shows changes in the Predecessor Mutual Fund's Class A Shares performance from year to year.
-The table shows how the Predecessor Mutual Fund's average annual returns for 1 year, 5 years and 10 year periods compared with those of a broad-based securities market index.
+The table shows how the Predecessor Mutual Fund's average annual returns for 1 year, 5 years and since inception periods compared with those of a broad-based securities market index as well as a secondary index.
 Had the Predecessor Mutual Fund been structured as an ETF, its performance may have differed.
 The Fund's (and the Predecessor Mutual Fund's) past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
-Updated performance information for the Fund, including its current net asset value per share, is available on the Fund's website at www.otgam.net/products/etf/otg-latin-america-etf.com or by calling toll-free at 888-632-3399.
+Updated performance information for the Fund, including its current net asset value per share, is available on the Fund's website at www.otgam.net/products/exchanged-traded-fund/latin-america-etf-otgl or by calling toll-free at 888-632-3399.